What Are Sleep Apnea Surgery Options?

-Non-Surgical Sleep Apnea Treatment Options
+What Are Non-Surgical Sleep Apnea Treatment Options?

 A wide variety of sleep apnea surgery options are available for sleep apnea sufferers, and they type you should consider depends mainly on your symptoms and their severity.
 The first step to determining the best treatment is to pinpoint the site (or sites) of your airway obstruction.
 There are many reasons why you might be having difficulty breathing, and in some cases, there is more than one problem site.

 Potential problem areas may include your nasal passages, throat, tongue, tonsils, soft palate or uvula.
 These could all be further complicated by outside factors, from normal aging and weight gain to a swollen throat.

 Once a board-certified otolaryngologist has identified what is causing the problem, then your treatment options can be explored.
 These range from minimally invasive in-office procedures to dental appliances to outpatient surgery.
 Most of these procedures take 30 minutes or less to perform.